edgarcosta/crystalline_obstruction/README.rst

 For more details see:

-- Explicit computation of the obstruction to lifting Tate classes from positive characteristic (under preparation) by Edgar Costa and Emre Can Sertoz.
+- "Explicit computation of the obstruction to lifting Tate classes from positive characteristic" (under preparation) by Edgar Costa and Emre Can Sertoz.

 To compute a p-adic approximation for the Frobenius matrix we rely on the libraries controlledreduction_, and hypellfrob_.
 At the moment we support: